 We have seen photos of Meteora and though the photos really do show what it looks like, it was really cool to see them in person.

 We arrived at Meteora on Sunday, after spending the weekend just outside of Kamena Vourla with Thodoris and Mina and Mina’s lovely parents in her mother’s village.
-We had two great days at the beach and in the beautiful water, paddle boarding and swimming and resting.
-Back in the villlage, Mina’s mom cooked up a storm for every meal all weekend!
+We had two great days at the beach and in the beautiful water, paddle boarding, playing, swimming and resting.
+Back in the villlage, Mina’s mom cooked up a storm for every meal all weekend.
 Soufflé for breakfast, spinach pies, homemade pizza, kontosouvli, chicken and potatoes in the oven, roasted lamb, fazolakia, sautéed eggplant, sautéed zucchini, Horta and lovely desserts.
 All of her produce and herbs were local and from the village.
-She sent us on our way with some freshly dried oregano and a black cherry spoon (Greeks call it ‘sour cherry’) sweet to enjoy with yogurt.
+She sent us on our way with some freshly dried oregano and a sour cherry spoon sweet to enjoy with yogurt.
+Demetri’s favorite.

 Central and Northern Greece is quite pretty.
-At a few spots, the big mountains and vast valleys looked like Colorado.
+The big mountains and vast valleys looked like Colorado.
 In fact at one spot, if we didn’t know better, it seemed as if we were rounding the corner on 285 into South Park.
 We listened to another installment of Magic Tree House and lots of Rolling Stones.

 Where our road trip takes us next, we’re not sure.
 Ioannina maybe.
 Or Evia.
 We’ll see.